 Total phosphorus and chlorophyll a concentrations are expected to vary with ecoregion because land use and type vary among ecoregions (Figure 39).
-Ecoregion 55 (Eastern Corn Belt) had the highest median total phosphorus concentration, 75 μ g/L. The next highest median concentration was in Ecoregion 54, with total phosphorus at 40 μ g/L. Lakes in these two regions are surrounded by agriculture which may increase nutrient runoff and cause increased phosphorus loading.
-The lowest median total phosphorus concentration, 18 μ g/L, occurred in Ecoregion 71 (Interior Plateau) followed by Ecoregion 56 (Southern Michigan/Northern Indiana Drift Plains), with a median concentration of 22 μ g/L.
+Ecoregion 54 (Central Corn Belt) had the highest median total phosphorus concentration, 80 μg/L. The next highest median concentration was in Ecoregion 55, with total phosphorus at 78 μg/L. Lakes in these two regions are surrounded by agriculture which may increase nutrient runoff and cause increased phosphorus loading.
+The lowest median total phosphorus concentration, 32 μg/L, occurred in Ecoregion 71 (Interior Plateau) followed by Ecoregion 56 (Southern Michigan/Northern Indiana Drift Plains), with a median concentration of 35 μg/L.

-Similarly, total nitrogen concentrations followed the total phosphorus pattern of concentration values across ecoregions (Figure 40).
+Similarly, total nitrogen concentrations were higher in the corn belt regions then the southern and northern parts of the state (Figure 40).
 Where more land use is allocated to agriculture and thus a greater potential source for nutrients, there was also higher total nitrogen.
-Ecoregion 55 had median 1203 μ g/L and Ecoregion 54 had 924 μ g/L total nitrogen.
-Ecoregion 71 only had median 71 μ g/L total nitrogen as this ecoregion contains mostly forested landscapes.
+Ecoregion 55 had median 1431 μ g/L and Ecoregion 54 had 1052 μ g/L total nitrogen.
+Ecoregion 71 only had median 389 μ g/L total nitrogen as this ecoregion contains mostly forested landscapes.

 Lastly, chlorophyll a concentrations expectantly followed the same patterns as nutrient concentrations across ecoregions (Figure 41).
-Ecoregion 55 had the highest median chlorophyll a concentration, 42 μ g/L. Ecoregion 54 had the next highest median chlorophyll at 13 μ g/L, then Ecoregion 56 with 4 μ g/L and Ecoregion 71 with 3 μ g/L.
+Ecoregion 55 had the highest median chlorophyll a concentration, 42 μg/L. Ecoregion 54 had the next highest median chlorophyll at 20 μg/L, then Ecoregion 56 with 4 μg/L and Ecoregion 71 with 3 μg/L.

-Figure 39.
-Distribution of total phosphorus concentrations (2019-2022) based on ecoregion.
+Figure 32.
+Distribution of total phosphorus concentrations (2023-2024) based on ecoregion.
 The median is the line inside the boxes and the error bars show the minimum and maximum values.
 The dots show the outlier values.

-Figure 40.
-Distribution of total nitrogen concentrations (2019-2022) based on ecoregion.
+Figure 33.
+Distribution of total nitrogen concentrations (2023-2024) based on ecoregion.
 The median is the line inside the boxes and the error bars show the minimum and maximum values.
 The dots show the outlier values.

-Figure 41.
-Distribution of chlorophyll a concentrations (2019-2022) based on ecoregion.
+Figure 34.
+Distribution of chlorophyll a concentrations (2023-2024) based on ecoregion.
 The median is the line inside the boxes and the error bars show the minimum and maximum values.
 The dots show the outlier values.